Covering by homothets and illuminating convex bodies: Lower bounds on covering numbers

 \begin{proof} It is sufficient to consider only integer $\alpha$.
 We will prove a slightly stronger statement.
 Instead of coverings of a convex body $B$, we will consider families of its homothets covering the boundary of $B$ and we will prove this lower bound for the sum of $\alpha$-powers of homothety coefficients for such families.

-The proof is done by induction for $d$.
+The proof is done by induction in $d$.
 The base is for $d=3$.
-For $\alpha=0$, there are needed at least 4 homothets to cover the boundary of $B$.
+For $\alpha=0$, at least 4 homothets are needed to cover the boundary of $B$.
 For $\alpha=1$, we can project everything to an arbitrary plane and, from the proof of Soltan's conjecture for $d=2$ \cite{sol93}, use $g_1(2)\geq 2>3-\ln^2 3$.
-The sum of surface areas of convex bodies is not smaller than the surface area of a convex body they cover.
-Using this with $1>3-2\ln^2 3$ we get the statement for $\alpha=2$.
+We know that the sum of surface areas of convex bodies is not smaller than the surface area of a convex body they cover.
+Using this with the inequality $1>3-2\ln^2 3$ we get the statement for $\alpha=2$.
 For $\alpha=3$, the right hand side of the inequality is negative.
 Altogether, the base of induction for $d=3$ is true.